kristm/Chew-and-Spit/README.markdown

 source of both annoyance and pain and I'm compelled to find a means around this).

-Chew and Spit is designed to be extensible so it won't just be working on one system but on a variety of languages.
+Chew and Spit is designed to be extensible so it won't just be working on one system but (potentially) on a variety of systems/languages.
 It is limited to PHP support at the moment, but support for other languages will be thrown in, gradually.